Couple were married for 72 years and died just days apart

-Stella and Bill Jackaman − the Suffolk champions of charity Headway who died just days apart
+Obituary: Stella and Bill Jackaman − the Suffolk champions of charity Headway who died days apart

 Archant